 when submitting a complaint

-The Pennsylvania Department of State Professional Compliance Office receives complaints concerning professionals and organizations under the jurisdiction of the Bureau of Commissions, Elections and Legislation, which issues notary commissions; the State Athletic Commission, which registers athletic agents; the Bureau of Charitable Organizations; and licensees and registrants of the following 29 professional and occupational licensing boards and commissions regulated by the Department's Bureau of Professional and Occupational Affairs:
+The Pennsylvania Department of State receives complaints concerning the Bureau of Commissions, Elections and Legislation, which issues notary commissions; the State Athletic Commission, which registers athletic agents; the Bureau of Charitable Organizations; and licensees and registrants of the following 29 professional and occupational licensing boards & commissions regulated by the Department's Bureau of Professional and Occupational Affairs:

 Architects Licensure Board